 Today, quite a lot has changed and thatched homes are now a far wealthier symbol, evoking images of the idyllic countryside and 18th-century villages.
 The building of thatched houses is said to be on the rise in the UK despite the difficulty in sourcing cheap materials for the thatched roofs and the complications in finding appropriate insurance.

-With some local authorities being reportedly more likely to grant permission for new thatched houses to be built, some homebuyers are now getting the best of both worlds by having a home designed for modern living with the quaint village look of a thatched roof.
-So if you are planning to buy a thatched home or you already have one then you should learn more about thatched house insurance.
+With some local authorities being reportedly more likely to grant permission for new thatched houses to be built, some homebuyers are now getting the best of both worlds.
+They're having a home designed for modern living, with the quaint village look of a thatched roof.
+So if you're planning to buy a thatched home, or you already have one, then you should learn more about thatched house insurance.

-Read on to find out more about thatched house insurance and how you can minimise damage to your thatched roof and therefore avoid having to make any claims in the future, which is likely to result in higher premiums on your insurance policy for the following year.
+Read on to find out more about thatched house insurance, and how you can minimise damage to your thatched roof, and make sure you have appropriate insurance for thatched cottages.
+Therefore, avoiding having to make any claims in the future, which is likely to result in higher premiums on your insurance policy for the following year.

 Thatched house insurance is a type of non-standard home insurance.
-Non-standard policies consider the unique requirements of thatched homes to provide you with a fairer policy than you might get with a regular home insurance policy.
+Non-standard policies consider the unique requirements of thatched homes.
+Providing you with a fairer policy for thatched house insurance than you might get with a regular home insurance policy.

-Your standard buildings insurer will not necessarily have a lot of expertise or experience with insuring thatched homes so you might find that they are not as understanding when you need to make a claim, or in many cases, they will simply refuse to provide you with insurance altogether.
+Your standard buildings insurer will not necessarily have a lot of expertise or experience with insuring thatched homes.
+So you might find that they're not as understanding when you need to make a claim.
+Or in many cases, they will simply refuse to provide you with insurance altogether.